laurenceWalton/EquationSolver/README.md

 ### Frontend

-Flask is used to create the basic application frontend, and an online version is hosted on AWS EC2.
+Flask is used to create the basic application frontend.

 ## Run Locally